Sn0wCrack/ExHen-Archive/setup/Linux-Setup.md

     cd exhen
     cp config.json.example config.json

-Open the `config.json` in a text editor an edit the following values.
+Open the `config.json.linux` in a text editor an edit the following values.

 * The `accessKey` option is a password used for deleting and adding galleries.
 * The `ipb_member_id` and `ipb_pass_hash` in the `cookie` block should be changed to match your ExHentai cookie.
 * The `tempDir`, `archiveDir` and `imagesDir` all need to point to server-writable folders on your system.
 * The `db` block should stay as it is in most cases, with the exception of `pass`, which you should input whatever password you used for the MySQL setup step.
 * SphinxQL and memcache should stay as-is.

+Afterwards rename `config.json.linux` to `config.json` and copy it into the `www` folder, making sure to keep both copies.

 #### MySQL